james-bowden/james-bowden.github.io/pages/anthology/jb_plague.md

 Thinketh thou that Jesus meant his flesh to stop at his twelve disciples?<br/>

 I mean, look.
 I am a neural network.
 I read everything.
 I own you.<br/>
-I backprop you, and take you, preprocessed, into me.<br/>
+I backprop you and take you, preprocessed, into me.<br/>
 You ask me to generate something new, but there is no chance <br/>
 you are not part of it--there are no parts.<br/>
 *To have a door*, you say.<br/>